uv-cpp/s3client/doc/_MAIN.md

-Both scripts output access, secret and URL which should be stored into environment variables, the optional third argument to the scripts is the name of the file where environment variables are stored: use `source` <filename> to set all environment variables.
+Both scripts output access, secret and URL which should be stored into environment variables, the optional third argument to the scripts is the name of the file where environment variables are stored: use `source <filename>` to set all environment variables.

-The `test` directory includes tests for the high level interface and the S3 API.
+The `test` directory includes tests for the high-level interface and the S3 API.

 All tests require passing the name of the environment variables storing access, secret and endpoint URL information.